ifmeo-hamburg/seaocn/_sources/overview/schedule.md

 - 21 May - No class: Pfingsten
 8. 28 May -  Deviation (2nd week, Seepraktikum).
 Eleanor not available - no alternate instructor.
 9. 4 June - ~~possible deviation~~.
 Emelie not available / Eleanor at exercises.
 10. 11 June - Deviation.
-Eleanor/Emelie not available - alternate instructor: Simon Wett.
+Eleanor/Emelie not available - Eleanor on Zoom.
 11. 18 June
 12. 25 June
 13. 2 July